nandac/pandoc-reader/README.md

 ### Known Issues

-Articles can take several seconds to be converted to HTML if linking to a Citation Style Language (CSL) specification using a URL as shown below:
+The posts and pages of your site can take several seconds to be converted to HTML, if linking to a Citation Style Language (CSL) specification using a URL, as shown below:

 ```python
 PANDOC_ARGS = [